jiyav/GT-Bus-Discrete-Event-Simulation/README.md

 # DES2: GT Bus Discrete Event Simulation
 Report: https://docs.google.com/document/d/1fHYXjvcPzBmfSv0OkZdOE4SzlAvXD3rKUOb3p4F1ecw/edit?usp=sharing

+## My contributions to the project
+This was is the course project for CS 4230/CX 6730 Modeling & Simulation.
+The objective of this project was to create a design and implement a simulation based on a conceptual model, gather and analyze data, and extract meaningful results.
+I led the team on this project.
+I designed and implemented the GT Bus discrete event simulation, allocated tasks to the team, and finalized the report.

 ## Introduction
 Welcome to DES2, a comprehensive Java-based discrete event simulation framework designed to model and analyze traffic patterns and public transport systems.
 Our project leverages an event-driven approach to simulate real-world scenarios involving road traffic, bus stops, passengers, and traffic lights.